-- They commit to attending (virtually) at least three Melikian Center public events from the Spring 2021 schedule of events.
+They commit to attending at least three Melikian Center public events from the Spring 2023 schedule of events.

 Successful applicants will:

-Meet with scholars, diplomats, and/or others visitors (virtually or in person)
+Meet with scholars, diplomats, and/or other visitors (virtually or in-person)

 Preference will be given to:

-- Seniors completing the REEES certificate; or sophomores or juniors who declare intention to complete the REEES certificate.
+Seniors completing the REES certificate, or sophomores or juniors who declare the intention to complete the REES certificate.

-Please note: Previous recipients of the Undergraduate Fellowship are not eligible to apply.
+Please note that previous recipients of the Undergraduate Fellowship are not eligible to apply.

 To learn more about previous fellows’ projects, see here.